VanragParik/LitFibre.Interviews.SoftwareEngineer/README.md

 7. Read all orders that were placed after a specified date.

 You don't need to create a frontend to consume these endpoints, we will test them with Swagger/Postman.

+### If you finish early
+Feel free to expand on the API, database and models if you feel it will help demonstrate your knowledge of C#, data structures, web APIs, dependency injection, or whatever you'd like to show off.
+This is entirely optional.

+### GLHF!